-- I. Basic electrical measurements
+1. Basic electrical measurements

 - 2. Alternating current circuits

 - 3. Transformers

 - 4. Distribution

-ENGINEERING DESIGN PROJECT IV (EDPR401) Credit Value 0,250
+ENGINEERING DESIGN PROJECT IV (EDPR401) Credit Value

-Duration: Annual Evaluation: 100% course work Period of Tuition: Contact Time: Lectures: 4 periods per week SYLLABUS:
+0,250 Duration: Annual Evaluation: 100% course work Period

-- I. Formal Instruction - 1.1 How and from where is information collected? - 1.2 Guidelines to writing an Engineering Design Report. - 1.3 Suitable topics to broaden a student's knowledge in fields such as industrial design.
-Design practice, fatigue, failure analysis, practical applications of FEA, CAD/D, etc., will be introduced if and where considered necessary at the discretion of the individual mechanical engineering departments at the participating universities.
+Lectures: 4 periods per week

-Select only one topic from ANY major engineering system.
+- I Formal Instruction - 1.1 How and from where is information collected? - 1.2 Guidelines to writing an Engineering Design Report. - 1.3 Suitable topics to broaden a student's knowledge in fields such as industrial design.
+Design practice, fatigue, failure analysis, practical applications of FEA, CAD/D, etc., will be introduced if and where considered necessary at the discretion of the individual mechanical engineering departments at the participating universities. - Select only one topic from ANY major engineering system.
 At least 150 hours (credits) must be spent on the project.
 (The 150 hours project time is only given as a guide and if little work emerges from this period it will be assumed that the time was insufficiently utilised.)